A more precise look at your metabolism

 - Family history of type 2 diabetes

-- Suspected non-alcoholic fatty liver disease (NAFLD)
+- Suspicion of non-alcoholic fatty liver disease (NAFLD)

 - Abnormalities in triglycerides or liver values